nushell/nu_scripts/modules/recursion/README.md

 ## Double recursion

-For some algorythms, the recursion stack grows geometrically, e.g. by a factor of 2 each time.
+For some algorithms, the recursion stack grows geometrically, e.g. by a factor of 2 each time.
 Two such functions are Fibonacci and merge sort.
 Every recursive call results in 2 additional recursive calls.